gyss/cubelizr/README.md

 	},
 ```

-	You can check some examples in cubelizr_*.json files.

 ## Troubleshooting

 If you notice that the animation is not working correctly make sure javascript is not crashing.
-Open the console of your browser and refresh the page.
+Open the inspector/console of your browser and refresh the page.

 If nothing else works, just open a ticket and we will solve it as soon as possible.